RohithSan/kgeorge.github.io/_posts/2014-06-03-hog-implementation-and-object-detection.md

 </pre>

 Please note that in each cell, we are weighting the magnitude by a 2d gaussian (the code is not provided here).
+The gaussian weighting is done on a block basis.

 We make a histogram of the  angles (who are unsigned and varies from 0 to 180 degrees),  into 9 bins.
 An angle is linearly split into neighboring bins, based its proximity to neighboring bin centers.
 We scale the fraction of the entry of angle into a bin by the corresponding fraction of its magnitude.